 First, overprotection (i.e., excessively low potential) can lead to negative consequences.
 On one hand, overprotection may accelerate coating degradation, increasing the likelihood of forming an alkaline environment conducive to high-pH SCC [4].
+This elevated alkalinity can further compromise coating integrity, leading to disbondment from the pipe surface.
 Additionally, research has shown that in high-pH carbonate-bicarbonate solutions, while CP effectively inhibits anodic dissolution, it may also reduce its protective effect due to hydrogen permeation [358].
 When the CP potential is set below -900 mV (SCE), hydrogen evolution intensifies, allowing hydrogen atoms to diffuse and accumulate at non-metallic inclusions, voids, and microcracks.
 This accelerates HE, compromising the ductility and toughness of high-strength pipeline steels such as X80 [358].
 On the other hand, in near-neutral pH environments, overprotection also induce HE, thereby promoting SCC initiation and growth [80].
 Research indicates that in near-neutral pH conditions, when the CP potential exceeds -1100 mV (SCE), SCC susceptibility increases significantly [44,81].
 Therefore, overprotection should be avoided to minimize this risk.